Almost anyone with a smartphone and an Internet connection is using a social media network.

 Numbers don’t lie.

-Facebook is still the leader of social media networks with almost 1.6 billion users.
-Instagram has about 400 million users, while Twitter has about 320 million.
+Facebook is still the leader of social media networks with about 2 billion monthly active users.
+Instagram has about 700 million users, while Twitter has about 328 million.

 Here are six personal branding tips for your social media profiles.